aasanchez/ev-protocols/website/docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md

 ### GET All via Hubs (headers description)

-This table contains the description of which headers are required to be used when doing a [GET All via a Hub](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#get-all-via-hubs).
+This table contains the description of which headers are required to be used when doing a
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#get-all-via-hubs,GET All via a Hub\>\>.
 For a GET All via Hub: The HTTP Method SHALL be GET, The call is to a Senders Interface, the TO headers in the request to the Hub has to be set to the Hub.

 | Name                      | Route                      | TO Headers       | FROM Headers     |
 |---------------------------|----------------------------|------------------|------------------|